ArjanCodes/examples/pulumi/README.md

 I think Infrastructure-as-code is very interesting technology.
 In my opinion, this is the direction that Devops will go into.

 So where will this technology take us?
 I think a great next step would be to have a generic layer that allows us to define cloud resources independent of whether they're running on AWS, Google Cloud, Azure or any other type of cloud provider.
 I totally understand that this isn't there yet though.
 This is very new technology, and cloud providers are still figuring out what cloud infrastructure actually is.
-I mean, it's not that long ago that Kubernetes support was added to AWS.
-With infrastructure as code, defining a generic layer seems feasible.
+I mean, it's not that long ago that Kubernetes wasn't the main technology used for container orchestration.
+That only started happening in 2018.
+With Kubernetes infrastructure as code, defining a generic layer seems feasible.
 In my opinion, this is definitely going to come.

 If we define what the cloud infrastructure is using Python code, how far can we take this?
 Here's a crazy idea.
 Suppose you have a machine learning algorithm that looks at infrastructure usage data from the past and predicts how many resources you're going to need and then write a Python application that automatically creates or destroys the resources in advance to minimize costs?
 Is that possible?
 Would that make sense?
 I'm curious to hear your thoughts about this, so let me know in the comments.